-- The anatomy and physiology does not have to be out of the Biology department but should be rigorous enough for a science major or pre-health career major.
+- The anatomy and physiology courses do not have to be out of the Biology department but should be rigorous enough for a science major or pre-health career major.

-- Generally a course in exercise physiology is NOT accepted for physiology requirement, however exercise physiology is recommended.
+- Generally, a course in exercise physiology is NOT accepted for the physiology requirement, however, exercise physiology is recommended.

 Acceptable courses to meet the requirement of 3 semester hours of statistics.

 - The course should include principles and procedures for data interpretation, measures of central tendency and variability, probability, correlation and an introduction to inferential statistics.

 - The course can come from any department, however, statistics courses from the behavioral sciences, such as Psychology, or general health sciences seem to better prepare students for the statistical reasoning in our graduate program.

 Highly Recommended Courses

 Certain course work, though not required, will give an applicant a slight advantage in the admission process and will serve as an excellent background for entering into the professional physical therapy program.
 The following courses are highly recommended:

 - Kinesiology, Biomechanics or additional courses in Anatomy